zappee/portfolio-analyzer/README.md

 ## 4) Generating a portfolio summary diagram

-## 5) Generate your daily portfolio summary after the market closed
+## 5) Generating your daily portfolio summary after the market closed

 ## 6) Installation and system requirements